Why Didn’t Meghan Markle Sit With Prince Harry At Invictus Games?

 — BBC (@BBC) September 24, 2017

 She looked extremely happy, sitting next to old friend Markus Anderson, the pal who had introduced the couple to each other.
-She was quite enthusiastic throughout the speeches and appeared quite proud of her boyfriend, as he spoke to the cheering crowd.
+She was quite enthusiastic throughout the speeches and appeared quite proud of her boyfriend as he spoke to the cheering crowd.

-Harry was well-spoken, and received a lot of positive applause for his well-thought out words.
+Harry was well-spoken and received a lot of positive applause for his well thought out words.

 “We can all win when we respect our friends, neighbors and communities.”